JuliaAI/MLJ.jl/docs/src/working_with_categorical_data.md

 ## Under the hood: CategoricalValue and CategoricalArray

-In MLJ the atomic objects with `OrderedFactor` or `Multiclass` scientific are `CategoricalValue`s, from the [CategoricalArrays.jl] (https://juliadata.github.io/CategoricalArrays.jl/stable/) package.
+In MLJ the objects with `OrderedFactor` or `Multiclass` scientific type have machine type `CategoricalValue`, from the [CategoricalArrays.jl] (https://juliadata.github.io/CategoricalArrays.jl/stable/) package.
 In some sense `CategoricalValue`s are an implementation detail users can ignore for the most part, as shown above.
 However, you may want some basic understanding of these types, and those implementing MLJ's model interface for new algorithms will have to understand them.
 For the complete API, see the CategoricalArrays.jl [documentation](https://juliadata.github.io/CategoricalArrays.jl/stable/).
-Here are the very basics:
+Here are the basics:

-To construct an `OrderedFactor` or `Multiclass` vector from raw labels, one uses `categorical`:
+To construct an `OrderedFactor` or `Multiclass` vector directly from raw labels, one uses `categorical`:

 ```@example hut
 using CategoricalArrays # hide